Sjhunt93/IAP-2019-2020/Tutorials/Part 1/1 - Familiarisation.md

 \n is what’s called an escape sequence and lets us print characters that cannot be represented easily in code. \t is another useful escape sequence.
 Insert it in a few places to work out what it does.

-## Moving on
+## Keeping a reference archive of your work

-When you complete each practical exercise you must save copies of your solutions to help with future work and assignments.
-Save your solutions as follows:
+To help you keep a reference of your work to help with future practicals and assignments, we have developed a handy application called `CodeBook`.

+This application helps you take a snapshot of your work, with neatly organised spaces for each and every exercise of each and every practical.

-1. In finder, navigate to your /iap/ folder and open the application codeBook.
+1. In finder, navigate to your `IAP-2019-2020-master/apps` folder and open CodeBook.app.
 2. On the left hand side of the application you should headers for each week.
-3. Within the header you should see labels for each exercise.
+3. Within weekly headers you should see labels for each exercise.
-4. Copy and paste the contents of main.cpp and paste it into Exercise 1: Hello World.
+4. Copy and paste the contents of `IAP.cpp` and paste it into `Exercise 1: Hello World` in codebook.
-5. You can now modify main.cpp without the risk of losing any work.
+5. You can now work on the next exercise in `IAP.cpp` in Xcode without the risk of losing any work.
-6. Ensure that you complete and then save each exercise each week in codeBook.
+6. Ensure that you complete and then save each exercise each week in codebook.
 7. Note that code book stores these files in a separate folder, you should not attempt to manually edit these.

 ## Aserve 2.0